Coronavirus wreaks economic havoc as global cases top 17 million

-Six months after the World Health Organization declared a global emergency, the novel coronavirus has infected more than 17 million people across the globe.
+Six months after the World Health Organization declared a global emergency, the novel coronavirus has infected more than 17 million people worldwide.

 The WHO warned Thursday that young people are "not invincible" and were helping to drive resurgences in many places that had largely curbed the disease.